hanapedia/hexagon/README.md

 Database connections such as:
 - MongoDB
 - Redis
-- PostgresQL [WIP]

-#### Stateful Service
-the-bench supports the creation and configuration of stateful services.
-Currently supported services are:
-- MongoDB
-- Kakfa

-#### Service Internal Workload [WIP]
+#### Service Internal Workload
-the-bench supports the configuration of internal workload for each service.
+Hexagon supports the configuration of internal workload for each service.
 Using this feature, any stateless services can simulate various types of resources intensive tasks.
+Currently CPU intesive workload is supported

 ### Deployment manifest generation
-Using the [cli](./cmd/tbctl/) the-bench can generate kubernetes manifests files from the configuration of each service.
+Using the [cli](./cmd/tbctl/) Hexagon can generate kubernetes manifests files from the configuration of each service.
 The generated manifests include resources such as:
 - Deployment
 - Service